imixs/imixs-office-workflow/docker/README.md

  - POSTGRES_PASSWORD - postgres password
  - MAILGATEWAY - mail gateway host

-## Custom JAVA_OPTS
+**Custom JAVA_OPTS**

 The JVM Options used to start Wildfly can be customized by the environmetn variable JAVA_OPTS.
 For example you can disable the nashorn warning:

 	JAVA_OPTS: "$JAVA_OPTS -Dnashorn.args=--no-deprecation-warning"

 Using the $JAVA_OPTS variable you can extend the existing setup which is the recommended way to use JAVA_OPTS.

+## Customize Docker Images

+You can customize the Docker image in various ways and run Imixs-Office-Workflow on different kind of application servers.

 ## Wildfly

-For individual builds of the wildfly Docker image and additional configuration see the section [Wildfly](./wildfly/README.md).
+For individual builds of the wildfly Docker image and additional configuration see the section [Wildfly](./configuration/wildfly/README.md).

 ## Payara

-To build a Docker image based on Payara micro see the section [Payara Micro](./payara/README.md).
+To build a Docker image based on Payara micro see the section [Payara Micro](./configuration/payara/README.md).

 ## Open Liberty

-To build a Docker image based on Payara micro see the section [OpenLiberty](./openlibertry/README.md).
+To build a Docker image based on Payara micro see the section [OpenLiberty](./configuration/openlibertry/README.md).